 Software, service, or CFO support?

 Bookkeeping software helps capture and organize transactions.
 A bookkeeper keeps the system accurate and current.
 A CFO uses the reporting to make decisions about pricing, hiring, cash flow, debt, inventory, and growth.
+The work is a genuine profession: the Bureau of Labor Statistics reports about 1.6 million bookkeeping, accounting, and auditing clerks employed in 2024 at a median wage of $49,210 (May 2024), which is roughly what an in-house hire costs before benefits and overhead.

 For many US SMBs, the right sequence is: